yanicells/UniSort/project-notes.md

  - have AI have a set template to have for each uni page

 Frontend
-- gemeni 3 for frontend design
+- maybe just make this magazine/newspaper theme but modern look, with flexible colors and fonts per uni gemeni 3 for frontend design
 - sqlpd use background color + font very nice + search similar minimal design theme - the mfwebsite use their font really nice grey ish background instead of white
 - generate chibi and other cute assests using AI to use
 - cute ui for uni page